evgenyb/iac-meetup/workshops/03-implement-immutable-infrastructure-on-azure-with-pulumi/readme.md

 Welcome to the third workshop at the series of workshop dedicated to Infrastructure as Code tools and frameworks.
 During the first 2 workshops we learned what are ARM templates and how to use them.
 This time we will look at Pulumi - an open source infrastructure as code tool for creating, deploying, and managing cloud infrastructure.

 The original plan was to implement 2 workshops per tool:

-1. Get started with the `tool`
+1. Get started with `a tool`
-2. Implement immutable infrastructure on Azure with `tool`
+2. Implement immutable infrastructure on Azure with `a tool`

  But it turned out that Pulumi is so easy to work with, that I decided to merge both workshops into one.